 ANSYS FLUENT (called FLUENT hereafter) is a state-of-the-art computer program for modeling fluid flow and heat transfer in complex geometries.

 Availability and Restrictions

-Intel Compiler is available on Glenn, Oakley and Ruby Clusters.
+FLUENT is available on Oakley and Glenn Clusters.
 The versions currently available at OSC are: